Selection committee guide

 - Institution transcripts (scanned and attached by the institution’s administrative staff)

-- Description of leadership and communication skills – maximum one page (self-evaluation written by the student)
+- Personal Leadership Statement – maximum two pages (self-evaluation written by the student)

-- Leadership reference Letter – maximum two pages (written by someone who knows the candidate in a non-academic capacity – this letter is attached to the nomination by the candidate)
+- Two Leadership reference Letters – maximum two pages each (written by someone who knows the candidate in a non-academic capacity – this letter is attached to the nomination by the candidate)

 - Research proposal – maximum two pages (written by the student)